-In this age of digital technology, smart phones and improving Wi-Fi signals across the world, it is increasing possible to work across time zones and almost anywhere.
-This brings a flexibility and potential to reach out to a wider range of clients, and fits with jobs that often encompass a variety of roles.
-For private counsellors their work portfolio will often include supervision and training alongside their client work; working part time or sessional for public, private and voluntary sector organisations, and perhaps running your own website and social media content.
+In this age of digital technology, smartphones and improving wifi across the world, it is increasingly possible to work across time zones and almost anywhere.
+This brings a flexibility and potential to reach out to a wider range of clients and fits with jobs that often encompass a variety of roles.
+For private counsellors their work portfolio will often include supervision and training alongside their client work; working part-time or sessionally for public, private and voluntary sector organisations, and perhaps running their own website and social media content.

-This mix of work roles and media with which to work in can be exciting and stimulating.
+This mix of work roles and media can be exciting and stimulating.
 At the same time we are working in an age of innovation and rapid change.
 Only now are children being taught the importance of boundaries, netiquette and considering how much screen time they have, and when to switch off.

 Many of us (myself included) have got swept up in the excitement and possibilities of digital technology.
 And are often only stopping to consider how to achieve a balance and how to, literally, switch off our devices, once we become stressed and overloaded.